onamadderz/cansf/CANSF_SPEC.md

 d| we synchronize

-Credit:
+END.

+License: CC BY 4.0
-Proposed by Jericho 'Onamadderz' O'Neill, 2026.
+Proposed by Jericho 'Onamadderz' O'Neill, February 2026.